 Recommended by Vrushali from Couple of Journeys

 Visiting the Hohensalzburg Fortress is one of the best things to do in Salzburg.
 It stands tall on a cliff-top and can be easily spotted from almost every area of the Old Town of Salzburg.
 The reason why this fortress is so popular is that the appearance of this fortress has remained unchanged as it has never been conquered or attacked.
-The 900 year old castle prides itself in being the only fully-preserved castle in all of Central Europe.

 The Hohensalzburg Fortress was originally built in 1077 by Archbishop Gebhard I. However, at that time it was a simple building.
 This building took the form of the enormous fort as it stands today between in the 15th century under Archbishop Leonhard von Keutschach.

-Today, the fortress is open to tourists all round the year.
+Today, the fortress is open to tourists all around the year.
 There are 3 museums in the fortress area and a typical visit to the Hohensalzburg Fortress could take about 2-3 hours.
 In addition to the museums, the terrace area of the fortress is a great place to click some stunning panoramic pictures of the city of Salzburg.

 The base area of the fortress is situated right in the middle of the Old Town.
-To reach the fortress, one can either embark on a steep twenty-minute climb or simply take a 1-minute fun ride on the 19th century funicular.
+To reach the fortress, one can either embark on a steep twenty-minute climb or simply take a 1-minute fun ride on the 19th-century funicular.
 The ticket desk at the base of the fortress can get pretty crowded, therefore it is best to buy the ticket online.

-Fairytale castles in Hungary
+Fairytale Castles in Hungary